0xSero/partisia-docs/docs/smart-contracts/compile-and-deploy-contracts.md

 # Compile and deploy contracts

-In the following sections we focus on the example token contract included in the example contract archive.
+In the following sections we focus on the example petition contract included in the example contracts archive.
-The contract utilizes several functions.
-The main functions are _initialize_, and _transfer_ that allow you to perform the basic operations needed for a transfer.
+The contract utilizes two functions: _initialize_, and _sign_, which allow you to perform the basic operations needed start and sign a petition.
 After deployment the contract actions can be called from the dashboard.
 When you perform an action it changes the contract state.
 If you inspect the contract you can see the serialized data showing the contract state.